rederyk/MacroPad_esp32/README.md

 8. Press keys **1** , **2** , **3**  together along with the encoder button to toggle and reboot between BLE and WiFi modes, or set your own combination instead of the preset:
   - `"1+2+3, BUTTON": ["TOGGLE_BLE_WIFI"]`
 Detailed setup instructions can be found in [INSTRUCTIONS.md](INSTRUCTIONS.md) .

+### Gesture Training & Execution 🤖🖐️

+- **Train Your Gestures:**
+Assign the `TRAIN_GESTURE` action to the **BUTTON** .
+Hold the button while performing a movement, then release and press a numeric key (e.g., **1**  → registers as **G_ID:0** ).
+Repeat to record multiple gestures.

+- **Execute Gestures:**
+Switch the **BUTTON**  action to `EXECUTE_GESTURE`, then perform the gesture.
+The web interface’s systemAction page displays real-time matching scores, showing which gesture was recognized.

+- **Customize Freely:**
+Any key combo works, but using the BUTTON alone is recommended for consistency.
+Easily verify and fine-tune your gestures via the webserver logs.

+Detailed setup instructions can be found in [INSTRUCTIONS.md](INSTRUCTIONS.md) .

 ## 🤖 AI Development Note

 This project was developed with assistance from various AI models including GPT-4, Claude, and others.
 While this approach enabled rapid development, the code may contain unconventional patterns or require further optimization.